 Career Services has several ways to assist you in creating your resume:

-- Make an appointment with the director of Career Services, who can help you brainstorm ideas or review a draft
+- Make an appointment with the Coordinator of Career Services, who can help you brainstorm ideas or review a draft

-- Participate in Super Tuesday and have your resume reviewed by a community professional
+- Participate in mock interview events and career fairs and have your resume reviewed by a community professional

 - If you’re writing a résumé that will be sent to another country, review our international résumé resources